sangjunyoo-phd/sangjunyoo-phd.github.io/_pages/research.md

 Transferring mechanism of metallic ions through liquid-liquid extraction is essential to understanding and improving the selectivity of the separation process.
 I have been researching adsorption of Lanthanide elements to a charged extractant Langmuir monolayer at the air-water interface with synchrotron-sourced X-rays.

-## Spontaneous Ion-Specific Complexation of Heavier Lanthanide at the Air-Water Interface
+## Spontaneous & Ion-Specific Complexation of Heavier Lanthanide with Extractant at the Air-Water Interface
 ![image-left](../assets/images/Abstract_Figure.png){: .align-left}{:style="border: 0px solid black; padding: 0px"}{:height="50%" width="50%"}

 * Extractant molecules form monolayers at the air-water and liquid-liquid interface